Check out the latest News You Can Use from City Utilities.

 2. Your water service can be disconnected when your bill payment is past due.
 If your service has been disconnected, you will need to contact us to schedule at time to turn your water back on after you have paid the total amount that you owe.
 There may be additional fees for re-connecting service.

 3. You can appeal the current charges on your bill.
 Do this by asking for an Administrative Appeal Hearing, which is described in the Fort Wayne Water Utility General Rules and Regulations.
 Your request for the hearing must be made in writing and must describe the reason for your appeal.
 The request must be received by our office on or before the due date of the bill that you are disputing.
-Please drop off or send your request to: Customer Support Manager, 200 E. Berry St., Suite 130, Fort Wayne, IN 46802, or email to firstname.lastname@example.org.
+Please send your request to: Customer Support Manager, 200 E. Berry St., Suite 130, Fort Wayne, IN 46802, or email to firstname.lastname@example.org.